rcvink/starting-node/README.md

 ## Process

 1. Used `express-generator` to create a skeleton.
-2. Added babel for transpilation.
+2. Added and configured babel for transpilation.
+3. Added jasmine for testing.

 ## Dependencies
 The following dependencies were used to create this project: